 Evidently, Mobile could not hold Calhoun, for in February of 1840, Duncan McKenzie writes from Covington County, MS that Daniel Carmichael and Duncan Calhoun passed through on route to Texas, though they did not stop: “Daniel Carmmichael governor D-Sone of Ala, and Duncan Calhoun, Taylor, pasd the road within 5 or 6 miles of us they were on the rout for Texas.”

 However, they did not get as far as Texas but settled in Sabine Parish, Louisiana.
 Duncan Calhoun’s next surviving letter to his cousin is in 1844 from Sabine Parish.
-He is tending a little store and doing a bit of tailoring while living near Daniel Carmichael, his family of daughters. and one son.
+He is tending a little store and doing a bit of tailoring while living near Daniel Carmichael, Daniel’s family of daughters. and one son.
 By 1845 Duncan lives with a man named John H. Jenkins, who has a “fine family” and evidently a cattle farm.
 In May of 1847, Duncan accompanies him on a cattle drive to Texas, where Jenkins hopes one day to migrate.
 Duncan appears to have been quite taken with one of Jenkins’s daughters named Susan.
 Duncan has also been trying his hand at farming, “Cousin I worked at the tailoring all through alabama 20 years since I came to Louisiana I have been a working in the ground.”
-Evidently farming, perhaps in co-partnership, with his friend John Jenkins.
-Calhoun later admits to filling in his income with some tailoring.
+Evidently farming, perhaps in co-partnership, with his friend John Jenkins, Calhoun later admits to filling in his income with some tailoring.

 Description Sabine Parish, Louisiana